QuanNguyen01-builder/airbnb_project/README.md

-# Airbnb San Francisco Market Analysis
+Airbnb San Francisco Market Analysis

-This project analyzes Airbnb listings in San Francisco using data-driven approaches to answer three key business questions for host recruitment specialists.
+Course: MSMI 603 – Applied Statistics in Marketing Intelligence
-**Course:** MSMI 603 - Applied Statistics in Marketing Intelligence
+Authors: Sean McDevitt, Taiyi Huang, Jayce Guan, Quan Nguyen
-**Authors:** Sean McDevitt, Taiyi Huang, Jayce Guan, Quan Nguyen
+Date: December 12, 2024

-**Date:** December 12th, 2024
+Overview

-## Project Overview
+This project applies data-driven analytics to understand the San Francisco Airbnb market, providing recommendations for host recruitment strategy.
+Using detailed listing and review data, we answer three critical business questions:

-We explore three main questions:
+Which types of listings should Airbnb prioritize for recruitment?

-1. **What types of listings should Airbnb recruit?**
+Is it more effective to focus on individual hosts or company hosts?

-2. **Should Airbnb focus on individuals or companies as hosts?**
+Which amenities should Airbnb encourage hosts to offer?

-3. **What amenities should Airbnb incentivize?**
+Our methodology combines descriptive statistics, regression modeling, and data visualization in R to deliver actionable insights.

-Our approach uses descriptive statistics, regression modeling, and data visualization in R to generate actionable insights.
+Repository Structure

-## File Descriptions
+Final Project.R

-- **Final Project.R**
+Complete R script for data cleaning, exploratory analysis, regression modeling, and visualization.
-  Contains all the R code for data cleaning, analysis, modeling, and visualization.
-Includes:
+Key analyses include:

-  - Room type and ratings analysis
+Room type and guest ratings

-  - Host type and amenities regression
+Host type and amenities effects

-  - Text analysis of reviews for amenity mentions
+Text mining of reviews for amenity mentions

-  - Visualization scripts
+Stats Final Project Written Report.docx

-- **Stats Final Project Written Report.docx**
+Comprehensive written report with methodology, findings, interpretations, and strategic recommendations.

-  The full written report, including methodology, results, interpretations, and recommendations.
+SF_Listings.csv

-- **SF_Listings.csv**
+Main dataset: San Francisco Airbnb listings.

-  Main dataset of Airbnb listings in San Francisco from the University of San Francisco.
+SF_Reviews.csv

-- **SF_Reviews.csv**
+Supplementary dataset: Guest reviews for text and sentiment analysis.

-  Dataset of guest reviews for text analysis from the University of San Francisco.
+How to Run the Analysis

-## How to Reproduce the Analysis
+Clone or download this repository.

-1. Clone the repository.
+Place SF_Listings.csv and SF_Reviews.csv in your working directory.

-2. Open `Final Project.R` in RStudio.
+Open Final Project.R in RStudio or your preferred IDE.

-3. Ensure all datasets (`SF_Listings.csv`, `SF_Reviews.csv`) are in your working directory.
+Run the script sequentially to reproduce all results, tables, and visualizations.

-4. Run the R script step by step to reproduce tables and figures from the report.
+Key Insights

-## Main Insights
+Entire homes/apartments consistently receive the highest guest ratings.

-- **Entire homes consistently receive higher guest ratings.**
+Individual hosts outperform companies in guest ratings, even when controlling for amenities.

-- **Individual hosts outperform companies in guest ratings, even after controlling for amenities.**
+Outdoor furniture is the only amenity with a significant positive effect on ratings; surprisingly, basic amenities like Wi-Fi and TV are associated with lower satisfaction, suggesting potential quality or expectation issues.

-- **Outdoor furniture is the only amenity with a significant positive effect on ratings; Wi-Fi and TV surprisingly correlate with lower satisfaction, suggesting quality issues.**
+Visual Outputs

-## Visualizations
+The project generates the following key visualizations:

-The code generates the following key visualizations:
+Average ratings by room type

-- Average ratings by room type
+Ratings comparison: Individual vs. company hosts

-- Host type vs. ratings boxplots
+Amenity effects on guest satisfaction (regression plots)

-- Amenity effect on ratings (regression bar charts)
+Most mentioned amenities in guest reviews (word clouds/frequency charts)

-- Word frequency of amenities in guest reviews
+Contact

-## Contact
+Questions or suggestions?

-For questions, please get in touch with Quan Nguyen at qhnguyen5@dons.usfca.edu or open an issue on GitHub.
+Contact: Quan Nguyen (qhnguyen5@dons.usfca.edu)

----
+Or open an issue on GitHub.

-*This project was developed for academic purposes at the University of San Francisco.*
+<sub>This project was completed as part of the MSMI program at the University of San Francisco for educational purposes.</sub>